 Board of Directors

-JEAN BELANGIE-NYE, Vice President
+JEAN BELANGIE-NYE, President

 Jean Belangie-Nye is passionate about safe bikeways and walkways.
 Jean would like to see the Bitterroot Pathway system connected to Missoula’s system in the near future.
 She chairs the Missoula to Lolo Trail Committee of BWAM.
 The MLTA is developing a bike-ped route from Lolo to Missoula.
 She chaired the Lolo Focus Group for Highway 93 South, serves on the Citizens Advisory Committee for Highway 93 South, and has been a member of transportation committees and study groups for the Bitterroot Valley and Missoula.